farbod271/farbod271/README.md

 <p>
 this is a playground for building prototype components needed for a SAAS app<br>
-<strong>Technologies:</strong>this project includes a note app, auth logic using jwt, routing logic and much more, baby!
+<strong>Technologies:</strong>this project includes 2 note apps, auth logic using jwt, routing logic and much more, baby!
 </p>